North American Innovation Summit

 Michael obtained his PhD in Finance from the London School of Economics and holds Bachelors and Masters degrees from the University of New South Wales in Australia.
 He presently lectures at Imperial College, and is an active mentor for FinTech firms in London.

-Joerg Guenther was born and raised in Switzerland and spent the first nine years of his career as developer, project manager and IT manager with Zurich Cantonal Bank.
-He holds a Swiss federal certificate in IT Project Management and the equivalent of a bachelor's degree in MIS (University of Zurich and Wirtschaftsinformatikschule der Schweiz).
-During three years in various executive consulting roles he successfully managed large scale international projects for UBS, Credit Suisse, the Swiss Funds Association as well as Zurich Financial Services.
+Joerg spent the first nine years of his career as developer, data modeler, project manager and IT manager with Zurich Cantonal Bank where he was promoted to Vice President.
+During three years in various executive consulting roles, he successfully managed large scale international projects for UBS, Credit Suisse, the Swiss Funds Association, as well as Zurich Financial Services.

 In 2001 he moved to New York and joined KPMG Consulting as manager in the financial services division before he took a position with Julius Baer North America as Head of IT and later Chief Information Officer.
-In his tenure with Julius Baer (later renamed to Artio Global and taken public in 2009) he successfully transformed Information Technology and established close business alignment enabling all investment strategies from Fixed Income (High Yield, High Grade, Hedge Funds) to U.S. and International Equity to grow and diversify the product lineup as well as their distribution channels.
+In his 12-year tenure with Julius Baer (later known as Artio Global) he successfully transformed Information Technology and established close business alignment enabling all investment strategies from Fixed Income (High Yield, High Grade, Hedge Funds) to U.S. and International Equity to grow and diversify the product lineup as well as their distribution channels.
 Under Joerg’s technology leadership, the company was able to grow assets under management from 2 billion dollars to 75 billion dollars.
 Joerg played a key part in several mergers and acquisitions as well as the Initial Public Offering preceded by the establishment of the Sarbanes Oxley control framework for the public company.

 Head of iLABS Research and Development